mjhea0/mjhea0.github.com/_posts/2014-04-15-handling-ajax-calls-with-node-dot-js-and-express-part-5.markdown

 Don't believe me?
 Test it out: update the `console.log()` to `console.log($(this))`.
 Test it out.

-To learn more about `this`, check out the jQuery [docs](https://learn.jquery.com/javascript-101/this-keyword/) and Javascript [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
+To learn more about `this`, check out [What is this?](http://www.learningjquery.com/2007/08/what-is-this) and the Javascript [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).

 Now what happens when you click the save button?